Are you looking for a scenic and quiet yet challenging circular walk in the Yorkshire Dales National Park? Then this

-Yes, Buckden Pike Yorkshire Dales is classified as a mountain.
-In the UK, 610 metres/2000 feet is the threshold used to differentiate hills from mountains.
+Yes, Buckden Pike Yorkshire Dales is a mountain.
+In the UK, 610 metres is used as the threshold that hills become mountains.

 Similarly, the word pike is old northern English for a hill with a peaked top.
 Perhaps, the most famous pike is Scafell Pike – England’s highest mountain and the jewel of the Lake District.

 The summit of Buckden Pike is 702 metres above sea level.
 In fact, Buckden Pike’s height makes it the 7th highest peak in the Yorkshire Dales.
 Just 34 metres off being the tallest mountain in the national park.

 Yes, a public toilet block is next to Buckden Pike Car Park.
 These toilets are free to use and are kept in a clean condition.